- Small Text

-We run conferences and events for professionals working with young carers and their families across the country and in Hampshire.
+We run conferences and events for professionals working with young carers and their families across the country.
 We also provide bespoke training and support.

-For more information about our events and trainings please contact us.
+For more information about our events please contact us.

 Young Carers in Focus (YCiF) Champion Initial Training Conference

 Over the course of the programme, the YCiF team will work directly with over 200 Young Carer Champions across England, as well as reaching out to all young carers across the country through Makewaves, a safe social networking site.

 Champions will be supported to raise public awareness and promote positive attitudes towards young carers, family illness and disability and to influence local and national systems to deliver support through standardised identification, whole family assessment and services to reduce the number of families relying on children to provide inappropriate levels of care.

 Champions start by attending one of the initial Champions Training Conference: New dates to follow later in the year!

 If you wish to put your name on the waiting list, please let us know.